nlekkerman/HotelMateFrontend/hotelmate-frontend/src/staff_chat/docs/PAGINATION_GUIDE.md

+# ⚠️ DEPRECATED: Staff Chat - Legacy Pagination Guide

+**⚠️ THIS DOCUMENT IS DEPRECATED ⚠️**

+Legacy Pusher patterns in this guide have been replaced by unified realtime architecture.

+**Use instead:**
+- `subscribeToStaffChatConversation()` from channelRegistry
+- Events automatically flow through eventBus → chatStore
+- No direct `channel.bind()` calls needed

+---

-# Staff Chat - Forward/Share Messages Frontend Guide
+# Staff Chat - Forward/Share Messages Frontend Guide (LEGACY)

 ## 📤 Complete Frontend Implementation for Forwarding Messages